AdobeDocs/campaign-classic.en/help/delivery/using/steps-sending-the-delivery.md

 >[!IMPORTANT]
 >
 >Once you have started the analysis, the contact date that you defined is fixed.
-If you modify this date, you will have to restart the analysis so that your modifications are taken into account.
+If you modify this date, you have to restart the analysis so that your modifications are taken into account.

 ![](assets/s_ncs_user_email_del_start_delayed.png)